 L-Tyrosine and genetics

-Thus far, one of the best-cited benefits to tyrosine is its ability to prevent a decline in cognitive performance, and the impact does seem to be affected by genetics.
+One of the best-cited benefits to supplementing with L-tyrosine is its ability to prevent a decline in cognitive performance, and the impact does seem to be affected by genetics.

 In the graph above you can see the relative score on a cognitive test for those carrying the ‘C’ allele and the risk ‘T’ allele.
 The black bars show those who just received a placebo and the grey bars show those taking l-tyrosine (2 g 1 hour before being tested) the lower the bar the better the performance.